BilikSergey/Task-7-WebdriverIO/README.md

 # Task 7 Wdio
 Repo is dedicated for testing Website Telnyx on wdio, create a report with Allure.
 ## Requirements
-Among requirements are installing project, node.JS, faker, any code editor and allure.
+Among requirements are installing project, node.JS, faker, any code editor, docker and allure.

 ## Setup